zkxs/stationeers/notes/atmospherics.md

 To not take damage:

-- Temperature between -10C and 80C
+- Temperature between -10C and 50C, or your lungs will burn.
-- Total pressure of at least 20 kPa.
-There is no upper limit.
+- If total pressure is not between 20 kPa and 607.95 kPa you will take psychological damage from all the alarms and labored breathing sounds.
 - Oxygen partial pressure of at least 16 kPa (with 100% healthy lungs.
 Unhealthy lungs need more O2.)
-- At most 5 kPa partial pressure of NOS
+- At most 5 kPa partial pressure of NOS, or you'll be stunned.
-- At most 0.5 kPa partial pressure of toxins, which include volatiles and pollutant.
+- At most 1 kPa partial pressure of toxins (which include volatiles and pollutant) or your lungs will be poisoned.

 To breathe optimally: